24/7 Admissions | Call Now: (800) 939-6636

 Intensive outpatient treatment (IOP) offers a bit of flexibility and doesn’t require you to live in a rehab center.
 IOP just requires weekly visits to the clinic for therapy sessions and other treatment methods.
 This allows you to keep in touch with your home life while getting treatment.
 Keep in mind, session frequency varies from case to case.

 The entire point of rehabilitation is to prepare someone who got detached from their normal life by addiction to reintegrate with it once more.
-IOP treatment is a step in this direction, particularly during the time that the patient is outside.
+IOP treatment is a step in this direction, particularly during the time that the client is outside.

 Start Your Recovery at New Directions for Women